Question: Is there a parallel between the Nephilim in the Bible and the giants in Greek mythology?

 Genesis 6:2 says that the sons of God took whomever they chose.
 That sounds to me like they took as many female offspring of Adam as they wanted.
 The literal translation of this verse is, “And the sons of the Elohim saw the daughters of the adam that they were good (beautiful); and they took to them wives whomsoever they chose.”

 If the serpent could take all the women in Adam’s line and impregnate them with flesh other than human flesh then the promised seed (the seed of the woman that would crush the serpent’s head) would not see the light of day.
-And this could also be the reason why Noah didn't have children until he was 500 years old, (a long time to wait even for the long-living line).
+And this could also be the reason why Noah didn't have children until he was 500 years old, (as we said previously, this was a long time to wait even for the long-living line).
 The women from Adam's line, it seems, had all but been taken, so mixed parentage or regular life-span women were all that was left.
 Hence the gradual decrease in life-spans after that point.

 Mythology has stories relating to giants, or gigantes as they are called in Greek myths.
 Genesis tells us they were “men of renown,” hence the myths about them.